 Have you ever seen a dog press his paws on the floor in front of him and bow his chest down as a signal that he wants to play?
 Well, you can awaken your inner pup with downward dog pose.
-Also known as downward facing dog, or simply downdog, this posture is a foundational pose in yoga, meaning it is performed in just about every yoga class.
+Also known as Adho Mukha Svanasana in Sanskrit, downward-facing dog, or simply down dog, this posture is a foundational pose in yoga, meaning it is performed in just about every yoga class.

 This pose has many benefits for the body, including creating length in the spine and lower body, while simultaneously increasing strength in the arms, shoulders and back.
 Also, since the head falls below the heart in this pose, it is considered an inversion.
 Compared to more complicated inversions like handstand or headstand, downward dog is a gentler way to incorporate an inversion into your yoga practice, especially if you are a beginner.

 Start on your hands and knees on the mat.
-Place your knees directly below your hips, and wrists a couple inches forward of your shoulders.
-The crease at the top of your wrists should be parallel to the top of your mat.
+Place your knees directly below your hips, and wrists a couple inches forward of your shoulders with your finger tips pointed toward the front of the mat.
 Spread your fingers apart wide.

-On an inhale, tuck your toes underneath you and on an exhale press into your hands and lift your hips to the ceiling.
+On an inhale, tuck your toes and on an exhale press into your hands and lift your hips to the ceiling.
+Make sure your hands are shoulder-width distance apart and feet are hips-width distance apart.
 Avoid shrugging your shoulders toward your ears by rotating your shoulders outward.
 Straighten your arms, but avoid locking your elbows by slightly engaging your biceps.
-Gaze back at your toes and keep your ears in line with your arms.
+Look back at your toes and keep your ears in line with your arms.

-Continue to engage your quadriceps as you actively press your hamstrings back behind you.
+- To deepen the pose, press firmly into the mat to lift the hips higher and engage your quadriceps as you actively press your hamstrings back behind you.